-At Grade 2 and Grade 3 visual aids must be used by the Learner in their prepared speech, but please note that the use of PowerPoint (or similar) presentations at this Level is prohibited.
+Grade 2 and Grade 3

+- Visual aids must be used by the Learner in their prepared speech.
+Please note that the use of PowerPoint (or similar) presentations at this Level is prohibited.

+Grades 4.
+5. 6.
+7 and 8

-At Level 2 (Grades 4 and 5) and Level 3 (Grades 6, 7 and 8) visual aids must be used by the Learner in at least one of their two prepared speeches.
+Visual aids must be used by the Learner in at least one of their two prepared speeches.
+For these grades the use of PowerPoint presentations is permitted.

 Visual aids, when used appropriately, can enhance a speech and help bring it to life for an audience.
-When presenting a speech with visual aids, the Learner should ensure that the visual aids are incorporated into the speech and that they are not just used as a 'backdrop'.
+When presenting a speech with visual aids, consider encouraging the learner to incorporate the visual aids into the speech so that they are not just used as a 'backdrop'.

 If pictures, text or posters are used, they should be large enough to be visible to the imagined audience.
 If the Learner is taking an examination in an unfamiliar room, it is sometimes helpful to attach the visual aids to a portable display board or similar for use in the examination.